How to Cancel a Merchant Services Contract

 1. Read Everything

-2. Understand Your End of the Deal
+2. Understand Your End of the Deal with Your Merchant Account Provider

 After you’ve read through everything, if you still believe that leaving the contract is your only option you have to make sure you understand what’s at risk for you.
 Check your contract for a personal or individual guaranty (the section may also be labeled “Individual Guarantor”).
-This section will lay out the fees, penalties, and damages that will fall onto you personally if you end your contract early.
+This section will lay out the fees, penalties, and damages that will fall onto you personally if you end your contract early, including early termination fees.
 As the signer of the contract, you are at risk to lose more outside of what the company is losing.
 Once you understand your personal guaranty, it will be easier to assess the risk factors associated with going forward with the cancellation.

-3. Get Everything in Clear Writing
+3. Get Everything in Clear Writing from the Cancellation Department

 If you’re at the point where the cancellation is going to happen—you’ve read through your contract and assessed your personal risks—this is the most important step of the process.
 Make sure you have all the original documents you were given at the start of the contract, and going forward get everything your processor agrees to in clear writing that can be referred back to.
 Bringing the agent who sold you the contract back into the conversation is also a good idea at this point because in most cases it is their job to make the final decision about your cancellation.